 The Bluetooth connection is still very adept today, connecting to multiple devices, allowing you to listen to music from one device and take calls from another.
 Touch controls are present and correct, USB-C charging onboard, and speak-to-chat and smart assistance are supported.

-Our review: "Sony’s WH-1000XM3s were class-leading, and it’s no surprise to see the XM4s better them slightly in every area.
+Curtis Moldrich put these headphones through their paces and said: "Sony’s WH-1000XM3s were class-leading, and it’s no surprise to see the XM4s better them slightly in every area.
 They offer a good mixture of performance and price compared to the competition, so if you’re in the market for a pair of noise-cancelling headphones, these need to be towards the top of your list.
 However, Sony’s similarly impressive WF-1000XM4 earbuds offer a similar experience for less money and more versatility."
-Tried and tested by Curtis Moldrich, What's The Best contributor

 Pros